 Tel Aviv is a vibrant cultural hub famous for its gorgeous Mediterranean beaches, wild nightlife scene and incredible food.
 The city’s UNESCO Heritage architecture, world-class museums and trendy shopping destinations are some of the many reasons millions of travelers fall in love with the city every year.
-While you could spend months wandering the streets of Tel Aviv and never see (or eat) the same thing twice, you can still get to enjoy Tel Aviv’s must-see sites in just 48 hours (a squeeze, but yes, very doable!).
+While you could spend months wandering the streets of Tel Aviv and never see (or eat) the same thing twice, if you’ve only got 48 hours in Tel Aviv you can still get to enjoy Tel Aviv’s must-see sites (a squeeze, but very doable!).

-What better way to begin your adventure in Tel Aviv than by the water?
+What better way to begin your 48 hours in Tel Aviv than by the water?
 Start your day early and walk south along the coast until you reach Jaffa, the ancient port city, where you can stop at a cafe and enjoy Arabic coffee and endless baklava.

 Take a Tel Aviv City Tour

 So, since you’re in Jaffa – and before we take you exploring in Tel Aviv – you’ll want to learn how the bustling seaside metropolis arose from sand dunes and desert in just a few decades.
 Take Sandeman’s Free Tour of Old Jaffa, departing daily from the Jaffa clock tower at 11am and 2pm.
 On this tour, you’ll explore the ancient port city’s winding stone streets and learn the biblical history that catalyzed Tel Aviv’s development.